A-kly/School-Vault/PSYCH 258/Topic 13 - Human & Artificial Intelligence.md

 - emerging discipline developing AI systems that prioritize human needs, values, and capabilities
 - AI should enhance human abilities and well-being, not replace or diminish human roles
-- is interdisciplinary, involving psychologists, ---------, and AI experts
+- is interdisciplinary, involving psychologists, ==ethicists==,  and AI experts
 - goal is to create AI that is fair, respects privacy, and delivers equitable outcomes

 e.g., personalized healthcare assistant AI